boroda74/TagTools/docs/ADDITIONALTAGGINGREPORTING.md

 ### Copy Tag

 Allows you to copy one tag to another for selected files.
 It’s possible to append one tag to the end of another tag or add one tag to the beginning of another tag, placing custom text between them.
-Also, it’s possible to use \<Null\pseudo tag as the source to append static text to the destination tag.
+Also, it’s possible to use &lt;Null&gt; pseudo tag as the source to append static text to the destination tag.

 *Notes:*

 * "Smart copy" option is important only for working with multiple artists/composers (it will convert the list of artists/composers to ";" delimited string if destination tag doesn't support multiple values).
 Unchecking this option will preserve each byte of the source tag (including service invisible characters), but it may only be useful if you use the destination tag for temporary storage.

-- It is possible to copy a number of source pseudo tags (like \<Date Created\>, which indicates the file creation date) to, for example, custom tags.
+- It is possible to copy a number of source pseudo tags (like &lt;Date Created&gt;, which indicates the file creation date) to, for example, custom tags.

 ### Swap Tags